German government: What are the chances for a 'traffic light' coalition? | DW | 07.10.2021

 "It will be interesting to see what the government will then focus on," he said.

-Exploratory talks are just the first step tAngela Merkel's CDU takes major hit in regional electionsowards possible negotiations.
+Exploratory talks are just the first step toward negotiations.
 But there is precedent for a traffic light coalition at the state level, something Lindner's party colleague, Volker Wissing, knows well.
 Until May, he was the economy minister for the western German state of Rhineland-Palatinate.

-The SPD'S Malu Dreyer (m) successfully heads a 'traffic light coalition' in the state of Rhineland-Palatinate

 Efforts in other states over the years to forge a three-way alliance among these parties have failed even before the government was formed.

-Souris explains Rhineland-Palatinate's luck: The SPD is the clear favorite party there, and Premier Dreyer is popular.
+Souris explains Rhineland-Palatinate's luck: The SPD is the clear favorite party there, and Dreyer is popular.

 "She has established a governing style that allows the parties to excel in their respective key issues," he said.